Robert Allerton Park: Southern Open space preserve

+As protected natural space, the southern section of the Park contains a network of nature trails sloping down from parking areas toward the Sangamon River.
+Several of the trails have signs describing the floodplain river ecology of central Illinois.
+The southern section of the park and adjacent Sangamon River bottomland, a parcel of 1,000 acres, was designated as the Allerton Natural Area, a U.S. National Natural Landmark, in 1970.
+The parcel was described in 1997 as 400 acres of upland oak-hickory forests, called "one of the oldest forest remnants in the Grand Prairie" and 600 acres of riverine bottomland, called "an exceptional floodplain forest of silver maple, cottonwood, and sycamore."

+The southern section also contains a 55 acre restored prairie, one of the oldest prairie restorations in Illinois, begun in 1955 and now approaching maturity.

 Lost Garden

 The Lost Garden was laid out in 1932 on an east–west axis in the southwestern part of the area now known as the South Side.
 It was intended as a strolling and picnic garden for Robert Allerton and his friends.
 Although this area is now woodland and part of the U.S. National Natural Landmark, in 1932 it was farmland formerly owned by the Benz family.
 In typical Allerton fashion the garden was a gravel walkway lined with trees, flowers and statuary.
 A rectangular Summer House pavilion with a circular stair to the roof designed by John Gregg was added in 1936.

 Remote from everything else on the estate, the garden was difficult to maintain as a public area and was gradually dismantled after 1960.
 Statues were moved elsewhere; the Summer House deteriorated and was torn down in 1972.
 Today the site is a grassy path between two concrete pedestal bases.
 Two brick seating walls remain by the Summer House floor slab.
 The site may be reached from a parking lot along Allerton Road.